-Institution provides sufficient time for assembly in the time table.
-Students take up the theme either based on any important day or week or any environmental or social issue and research on it in a group and identify the oath, prayer and the research article from the library for presenting in the classroom.
+Institution provides sufficient time for the assembly in the time table.
+Students take up the theme either based on the important day or week or any environmental or social issues and research on it in group and identify the oath, prayer and the research article from the library for presenting in the classroom.
 Reflective discussion follows after the presentation.
-The groups write the report of the entire session and submit to the college.
+The group write the report of the entire session and submit to the college.

 The entire process thus makes them familiar with the research language, format of conducting and reporting.

 Institution has converted this university required activity into a co-research project whereby staff and the group of students are involved in the action research.
-For example, brainstorming the theme and developing a questionnaire as well as the implementation takes place on an individual level at different allotted schools.
+For example, brainstorming the theme and questionnaire is developed and the implementation takes place on an individual level at different allotted schools.
 Students carry out analysis and interpretation on the individually collected data and complete the task.

-Teachers’ contribution in the research is at the preparation stage and then combining the data of all the students to carry out analysis on a different level.
+Teacher’s contribution in the research is in the preparation stage and then combining the data of all the students to carry out analysis on a different level.

-Students are given opportunities to participate and present research papers in other institutions.
+Students are given opportunities to participate and present research paper in other institttution.

-Students’ research reports are published on the college website.
+Students’ research reports are published on college website.

 Value Added courses: